-As a starting point in the valuation we have used cost of equity of 7.9% (for year 2017).
-However, the CoE is gradually lifted on an annual basis to reach somewhat below 10% in the terminal year.
-The explanation for such model development lies in our belief that the low-interest environment and the entire QE regime are not going to be extended throughout the entire period.
+In the valuation we have used cost of equity of 10.0%.
+Although the traditional CAPM model would give a somewhat lower value, we are more comfortable putting CoE closer to the long-term average.
+The explanation for such decision also lies in our belief that the low-interest environment and the entire QE regime are not going to be extended throughout the entire period.